mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Coreward end of the Great Rift (in Corridor sector) and contacted the Zhodani.
 Tensions eventually led to a series of frontier wars.
-The first was from 589–604 and immediately afterwards the disaffected Admiral Olav Plankwell led his fleet to Capital and seized the throne.
+The first was from 589–604 and immediately afterwards the disaffected Admiral Olav Plankwell led his fleet to [[Capital]] and seized the throne.
-The period from 604 to 622 is known as the Civil War or the ‘Barracks Emperors’ period.
+The period from 604 to 622 is known as the Civil War or the 'Barracks Emperors' period.
 The Iridium Throne changed hands seventeen times in total – six times in 619 alone.
 The war was ended by Admiral Arbellatera Alkhalikoi, founder of the current ruling dynasty.
 Arbellatera did not seize the throne but instead appointed